Sell my Ford Fiesta: 6 things you need to know to get the best price

 How much is my Ford Fiesta worth?

-How much your Ford Fiesta is worth depends on the make and model, age of your car and its condition.
+How much your Ford Fiesta is worth depends on the make, model, age and condition of your car.

 If you want a rough idea of your Fiesta’s value, you can look at an online car valuation service.